firebase/firebase-ios-sdk/docs/AddNewPod.md

 ## Introduction

 **This document is deprecated in favor of [docs/AddNewProduct.md](AddNewProduct.md)**.

-It provides additional context about legacy Objective C implementations.
+This doc continues to provide additional context about legacy Objective C implementations.

 The Firebase build is driven by the contents of a podspec.
 It is helpful to use an existing podspec as a template when starting a new pod.